Willie169/Android-Non-Root/README.md

 ### Reconnect Shizuku in Case it Stops with SystemUI Tuner

 1. Connect to a WiFi.
-You don't need to log in or have real WiFi access, just make your phone believes you are connected to WiFi.
+You don’t need to log in or have real WiFi access, just make your phone believes you are connected to WiFi.
-2. Turn off `Developer Options` if it's on.
+2. Turn off `Developer Options` if it’s on.
 The toggle switch is usually on the top of `Developer Options`.
 3. In SystemUI Tuner, go to `Developer` and turn on `Enable Wireless ADB`.
 4. Press `Start` on Shizuku.
 5. Turn off WiFi. `Enable Wireless ADB` will be turned off automatically by system settings.
 You can check that in SystemUI Tuner.